Axway/api-builder-docs/content/en/docs/release_notes/kharkiv.md

 * #5012: Add authorization support to the {{% variables/apibuilder_prod_name %}} SDK
 * #6176: Add support for community components
 * #6265: Provide service directory to plugins
-* #6277: Support OAS3 in api-builder-plugin-fn-swagger
+* #6277: Support OpenAPI 3.0 in api-builder-plugin-fn-swagger

 ## Fixes